yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/tutorials/tyk-on-premise-community-edition/create-api.md

 ## <a name="creation-methods"></a>Creation Methods

-With Tyk On-Premise Community Edition, it is possible to programatically create APIs using Tyk’s REST API or to generate a file with the same object and store it in the /apps folder of the Tyk Gateway installation folder, this is discussed later.
+With Tyk On-Premises Community Edition, it is possible to create APIs using Tyk’s REST API or to generate a file with the same object and store it in the /apps folder of the Tyk Gateway installation folder, this is discussed later.

 1. [REST API][1]
 2. [File Based][2]